d8zerg/matrix-rain-password-generator/README.md

 # matrix-rain-password-generator
-Password generator with matrix rain animation
+Password generator with the "matrix rain" animation